Kavindulakmal/Flask_ML_Web_App/README.md

 Input a comma-separated list of age values like `1,2,17.4`.
 If everything goes well, you should be able to see the predicted  values on the HTML page!

+### Contributing
+Pull requests are welcomed.
+For major changes, please open an issue first to discuss what you would like to change.
+Thanks!

+Happy Coding!!!

+### Copyright
+© KAVINDU™ | 2023